 At Parsons Green Prep our principle is that the purpose of marking pupils' work is to improve their learning and raise their attainment and achievement.
-At least once a week, maths and English are 'focus marked' where a written comment is given in green ink.
-These written comments:
+Written comments include:

-- focus on the success criteria - set next steps if not all of the success criteria have been met successfully - set challenges if all of the success criteria have been met successfully - stimulate self-assessment while promoting self-esteem and motivation.
+- a focus on the success criteria - next steps if not all of the success criteria have been met successfully - challenges if all of the success criteria have been met successfully - self-assessment while promoting self-esteem and motivation.